Head, pronotum & fore leg

 Female fully winged.
 Body, antennae and legs brown, tarsi slightly paler, fore wings light brown.
+Antennae 8-segmented; segment II weakly asymmetric with external margin broadly rounded; segments III & IV with sense cone simple and stout.
 Head small, weakly prolonged in front of eyes; 2 pairs of ocellar setae present, pair III anterolateral to fore ocellus.
-Antennae 8-segmented; segment II weakly asymmetric with external margin broadly rounded; segments III–IV with sensorium simple and stout.
 Pronotum trapezoidal, 2 pairs of prominent posteroangular setae.
 Metanotum reticulate, sculpture forming arches around posterior midpoint; median setae not at anterior margin, smaller than lateral pair.
 Fore wings pointed; first vein distal half with 2 setae, second vein with 2 to 4 setae.
 Abdominal tergites medially with transverse sculpture lines; posteromarginal craspedum with weak lobes; ovipositor serrate.
 Posterior margin of sternites with tubercles.

 Male effectively wingless, wing lobe minute; no ocelli; sternites III–VII with small circular pore plate.

-C. falsus and C. simplex are here considered the same species.
-In contrast, zur Strassen (1967) interpreted the variation as representing two species, and Nakahara & Foottit (2012) distinguish these two in a key to17 species of Chirothrips from North America..
-Currently there are 46 species worldwide in the genus Chirothrips.
-The key to species provided by zur Strassen (1960) treated the genus in a broad sense, whereas Bhatti (1990) created six new genera for these species, including Arorathrips for several species from the New World that have the mesothoracic endofurca reduced.
+C. falsus and C. simplex are here considered the same species, although zur Strassen (1967) interpreted the variation as representing two species.
+Currently there are 42 species worldwide placed in the genus Chirothrips, and Nakahara & Foottit (2012) provided an account of the species from the Americas.
+The genus was treated in a much broader sense by zur Strassen (1960), whereas Bhatti (1990) created six new genera for several species.
+In particular, Arorathrips was erected for a group of New World species that have the mesothoracic endofurca reduced.

 Chirothrips falsus Priesner